tzhasan/dev-tzhasan/README.md

 2. *done* Need to change the card for projects
 3. *done* Need to make responsive for mobile view dashboard page
 4. Need to hide the dashboard if user not login
-5. Skill section Should be single column for mobile view
+5. *done*Skill section Should be single column for mobile view
 6. Need to add a model button and put the features about my portfolio.
 7. Need for animation package for my portfolio
 8. stylish mouse feature